renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 Let's say we want to determine that we will only accept integers for the column `rooms`.
 How can we accomplish that?
 In Excel, we could choose from data validation options `whole number`, but this option is not available on Google Sheets.
 Still, we can apply this validation type using a conditional function:

 - Select the `rooms` column and then, `Data`, followed by `Data validation`
-- Choose the custom formula option ans type `=IF(E1=INT(G1),True,False)`
+- Choose the custom formula option ans type `=IF(G1=INT(G2),True,False)`

 This function is instructing Google Sheets to give you a test result if the G1 column has an integer number or not.
-If decimal numbers are entered you will get a warning.
+If any decimal numbers are entered you will get a warning.

 > ## Challenge
 > How could you expand this formula to only consider integers within a specific range?
+>
 {: .challenge}

 > ## Exercise